superswan/Powershell-SysAdmin/README.md

 # Powershell Reference

 A collection of commands, code snippets, and scripts tailored for managing and automating tasks in a Windows environment.
-Designed for experienced administrators, this resource delves beyond basic PowerShell usage, offering practical solutions for a variety of scenarios.
+Designed for experienced administrators, this resource delves beyond basic Powershell usage, offering practical solutions for a variety of scenarios.

 You can access a number of these commands via a simple menu by running the following command.
 The commands are defined in `commands.json` located in this repo